Dense fog from SeaTac to Olympia for Tuesday morning commute; clouds to follow, then rain

 Tuesday will be the last fully dry day for the region, Kovacik said.

 The chance of showers will begin to increase on Wednesday, though rain is likely to primarily hit along the coast and Olympic Peninsula, she said.
-More widespread showers are expected on Thursday, and by Friday, it’s predicted to be rainy and breezy, the weather service predicts.
+More widespread showers are expected Thursday, and by Friday, it’s likely to be rainy and breezy, the weather service says.

-Kovacik said the high on Wednesday is expected to be in the upper 40s and could reach into the lower 50s on Thursday.
+Kovacik said Wednesday’s high should be in the upper 40s, and Thursday could reach into the lower 50s.

 Goodbye, goodbye to those clear skies.